-(5) All co-authors must approve, in writing, the release of the paper for publication, and a record is made of which individuals or working groups were responsible for which aspect of the research and/or paper.
+(7) All co-authors must approve, in writing, the release of the manuscript for publication, and a record is made of which individuals or research groups were responsible for which aspect of the research and/or manuscript.
 By agreeing to be co-authors, the researchers are jointly responsible for ensuring that the co-authored publication complies with academic standards.
 This particularly applies to their own individual contribution to the research.
-The co-authors are responsible for ensuring that their own contribution is correct, and that this contribution is incorporated in the publication in an academically legitimate way.
-If researchers are named as co-authors of a publication without their consent, and if they are unwilling to agree to being named as co-authors after the fact, they can submit an objection to their inclusion to the team leader or the publisher or the journal concerned.
+The co-author is responsible for ensuring that their own contribution is correct, and that this contribution is incorporated in the publication in an academically legitimate way.
+Exceptions to the joint responsibility of co-authors for their publications must be explicitly stated.
+If researchers are named as co-authors of a publication without their consent, and if they are unwilling to agree to being named as co-authors after the fact, they can submit an objection to their inclusion as an author to the team leader or the publisher or the journal concerned.

-(6) If unpublished observations, findings, results or hypotheses of other persons or institutions are used in a paper, their written consent must be obtained and the paper must give credit to those individuals and institutions.
+(8) If unpublished observations, findings, results or hypotheses of other persons or institutions are used in a manuscript, their written consent must be obtained and the paper must give credit to those individuals and institutions.

-(7) It is against the rules of good academic practice to terminate collaboration on a publication without sufficient grounds or to prevent the publication of the results as a co-author, on whose consent the publication is dependent, without a compelling reason.
+(9) It is against the rules of good academic practice to terminate collaboration on a publication without sufficient grounds or to prevent the publication of the results as a co-author, on whose consent the publication is dependent, without a compelling reason.
 Refusals to publish must be substantiated by verifiable critique of the data, methods or results.

-(8) The publication of scientific results must not be unreasonably refused by university associates such as cooperation partners or delayed beyond the time required for legal security, usually three months.
+(10) The publication of scientific results must not be unreasonably refused by university associates such as cooperation partners or delayed beyond the time required for legal security, usually three months.

-8c Rights to research results
+Section 8c Rights to research results